2nd International Land Management Conference, 11-12 May 2023

 Senior Lecturer in Urban Economics and Real Estate, UWE Bristol

-Grazyna is a Senior Lecturer in Urban Economics and Real Estate in the Department of Architecture and Built Environment at the University of the West of England.
+Grazyna is a Senior Lecturer in Urban Economics and Real Estate at the School of Architecture and Environment at the University of the West of England.
 Her teaching centres around real estate finance, investment, and strategy.
 Her research is on investment strategies, transaction risk, the changing nature of the retail real estate market and land management.
 She carries nearly 20 years of experience in real estate consultancy gained at EY, PwC, and KPMG in the UK, Europe and Australia.
 She is a Fellow of the Royal Institution of Chartered Surveyors, Chartered Valuation Surveyor, RICS assessor, past member of RICS governing bodies in Poland and Australia, and a Senior Fellow of the Higher Education Academy.
 She holds MA in Economics, MSc in Property Appraisal and Management and PGCert in Academic Practice.

 At LINK Grazyna is responsible for the Education and Professional Development stream.
 If you are interested, please e-mail firstname.lastname@example.org or visit our Education Page.
 You might also be interested in Mrs Grazyna Wiejak-Roy – UWE Bristol and Grazyna (Wiejak) Wiejak-Roy, FRICS | LinkedIn